 A police officer has a duty, at a minimum, to report the time, date, place of the occurrence, identity of the victim, description of participants, description of the events and the force used.
 An officer is required to report the occurrence within 10 days of the use of excessive force.

-Failing to report the use of force by a police officer is a class 1 misdemeanor.
-Under CRS 18-8-802, a conviction for failing to report the excessive use of force is punishable by 6 to 18 months in jail and a fine of up to $5,000.
+Failing to report the use of force by a police officer is a class 2 misdemeanor.
+Under CRS 18-8-802, a conviction for failing to report the excessive use of force is punishable by up to 120 days in jail and/or a fine of up to $750.7

 Assault in the second degree involves intentionally causing serious bodily injury without a deadly weapon, or causing bodily injury to another.9 Second-degree assault is a class 4 felony.
 The penalties for second-degree assault include 2 to 6 years in prison and a fine of up to $500,000.

-Assault in the third degree involves knowingly or recklessly causing bodily injury to another with a deadly weapon, or with intent to harass or annoy, causing another to come in contact with bodily fluids or toxic substances.10 Third-degree assault is a class 1 misdemeanor.
-The penalties for third-degree assault include 6 to 24 months in jail and a fine of up to $500,000.
+Assault in the third degree involves knowingly or recklessly causing bodily injury to another with a deadly weapon, or with intent to harass or annoy, causing another to come in contact with bodily fluids or toxic substances.10 Third-degree assault is an extraordinary risk class 1 misdemeanor.
+The penalties for third-degree assault include up to 18 months in jail and/or a fine of up to $1,000.